EfVelasquez/WeatherStations/README.md

 https://www.docker.com/

 Once you have docker installed, you just need to open a command console and build the docker compose.
-Locate yourself in the app folder inside the project.
+Locate yourself in the main folder inside the project.
 And simply call the docker compose:
 Windows CMD example: "docker-compose up"
 (You can also call "docker-compose up --build" to force a recompilation of the images)